dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ## Session: Best Security Practices in the Intelligence Community

-This breakout session include guest speakers from the US Intelligence Community, including Scott Kaplan, Deputy Chief of the NGA and John Nicely, Chief of Cloud Security for the US Government.
+This breakout session included guest speakers from the US Intelligence Community, including Scott Kaplan, Deputy Chief of the NGA and John Nicely, Chief of Cloud Security for the US Government.
 They shared their lessons learned from moving their infrastructures from on-premise deployments to the cloud and how it allowed their organizations to respond quicker and with greater accuracy.
 This is definitely a talk I look forward to revisiting once it is posted online after AWS re:Invent 2017 concludes.

 ## Aside: Auth0 and AWS